reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 #### Constraints
 Several constraints have to be met for the sealed class to work:

-* Permitted subclasses must be accessible by the sealed class as compile time
+* Permitted subclasses must be accessible by the sealed class at compile time
 * Permitted subclasses must directly extend the sealed class
 * Permitted subclasses must have one of the following modifiers:
   * final